geneontology/helpdesk/README.md

 Otherwise, if you have a question about the GO, its data, usage, software, or services, please login, [create a ticket](https://github.com/geneontology/helpdesk/issues), and join the community on GitHub!

+To learn more about contributing annotations and contributng to the ontology, please visit the [guide on Contributing to GO](http://geneontology.org/page/contributing-go).

 Best wishes,

 -The GO Helpdesk Team

 <img src="docs/go-logo-icon.png" class="mx-auto d-block" />